Is it really about balance issues for all those people who hold onto a treadmill?

 Though sometimes, laziness is obviously the reason, particularly in those who ramp the incline to 15 percent, grip the bar like a vice and lean way back, completely cancelling out the incline.

-In most cases, I believe it’s ignorance of basic walking mechanics.
+In most cases, I believe it’s not knowing basic walking mechanics.
 Does this mean they don’t have a problem with balance if they let go?
 No.

 However, the problem with balance isn’t a medical problem; it’s a learned problem.